Close Close

 Does Monmouth University offer a monthly payment plan?

-Yes, Monmouth University payment plans makes it easy to plan, budget and pay tuition payments on-time, interest free and without any surprises.
-Students and authorized users can enroll in an available plan and make payments via direct debit from your bank account or by using Visa, MasterCard, Discover or American Express.
+Yes, Monmouth University payment plans make it easy to plan, budget and pay tuition payments over several months, interest free.
+Students and authorized users can enroll in an available plan and make payments via direct debit from a bank account or credit card.
 Detailed information can be found in our Payment Plans PLUS Guide | Office of the Bursar | Monmouth University

 Where and how can I pay my bill?